Will-Smelser/openProjects/forms/README.md

 ## Forms
-    Forms was created to help extract data from HTML &lt;form&gt; elements in a standardized manner allowing for easy extraction and filling of forms.
+    Forms was created to help extract data from HTML <form> elements in a standardized manner allowing for easy extraction and filling of forms.

     This is a normal jquery plugin.